 Halfway down taxiway kilo, Tower called again.
 "It looks like you need to go to the research ramp.
 Taxi Kilo, Charlie, Delta, cross runway 24, hold short runway 28L."
-He had actually contacted Calspan on the phone and asked them where to send me.
+To his credit, he had actually contacted Calspan on the phone and asked them where to send me.

 Once across runway 24, my taxi clearance was amended to "continue on Delta, cross runway 28L, right on Mike, cross runway 28L again, then Lima straight in to the ramp."

 After exploring the southern reaches of the airport, I shut down in front of the massive Calspan hangar on the research ramp.
-While I waited for Ed to arrive, I checked my email and saw that I had a message from Ben sent shortly before we launched from Sodus.
+While I waited for Ed to arrive, I checked my email and saw an unread message from Ben sent shortly before we launched from Sodus.

 "You'll need to park on the research ramp, not the FBO ramp."

 It was great advice, but poor timing.

 |Scale model of the Bell X-1 hanging in the Calspan Research lobby.|

 The site was once home to Bell Aircraft and was the birthplace of the X-1, the rocket plane that carried Chuck Yeager through the sound barrier in 1947.
 In celebration of that legacy, a full size model of the X-1 hangs in the Calspan Research lobby.
 As Dennis explained, the site continues to focus on experimental aircraft research.
 Mainstream avionics work (like mine) was being done on the side to keep the staff busy as research work ebbed and flowed; a smart business model.